Guidelines for consulting SAHA's archival collections

 Use and handling of archival material

-Please take note that you are responsible for archival material in your care during the duration of your research.
+Please take note that you are responsible for archival material in your care for the duration of your research.
 Please consider the following carefully:

 • Make sure your hands are clean.